MainInAHoodie/2024ClassRework/README.md

 ## 4th Level
 ### Cleric
 - **Aura of Life**:  You and any Allies within 30 feet of you gain Resistance to Necrotic damage and can't have your maximum HP reduced, at least not by anything in the base game.
 The way the game engine works means it can only block specific Statuses that reduce Maximum HP, so if a mod adds a new Status that does that, this aura ain't gonna help one bit.
 In addition, if an Ally starts their turn in the Aura with 0HP remaining, they gain 1HP.

+### Druid
+- **Fount of Moonlight**: A cool light wreathes your body.
+Until the spell ends, you are Resistant to Radiant damage, and your weapon attacks deal an extra 2d6 damage.

 ---